MoleMan1024/audiowagon/docs/faq.markdown

 should not interfere with wired CarPlay).
 I would provide help on how to integrate this code if *Volvo/Polestar* decides to use it.

-As far as I know, this issue does not appear when using the app on a *Renault Megane E-Tech*.

 ### Why is there a popup about "USB device is not supported" when the USB device works fine?

 ![Not supported popup](/img/not_supported.jpg)